flygency/.github/github-rules.md

 ## Flygency Development Guidelines

 Welcome to the Flygency codebase!
-Here, we outline our guidelines for branching, merging, and overall code management.
+Here, we outline our branching, merging, and overall code management guidelines.
 Follow these steps to ensure a smooth and efficient development process.
 Let's revolutionize the travel industry together!

 # Branching

 We use a feature branching workflow.
-This means you should create a new branch for every task or bug fix.
+You should create a new branch for every task or bug fix.

 ### To create a new branch: